Rancho El Pinole

 Rancho El Pinole was a 17761 acre Mexican land grant along Carquinez Strait in present-day Contra Costa County, California.

-It was given in 1842 by Governor Juan Alvarado to Ygnacio Martinez.
-Rancho El Pinole extended over land that today includes most of the Franklin Ridge, Crockett, Hercules, Martinez, Oleum, Pinole, Rodeo, Selby and Tormey.
+It was given in 1842 by Governor Juan Alvarado to Ygnacio Martinez, a Californio military commander and politician.
+Rancho El Pinole extended over land that today includes most of the Franklin Ridge and towns of Crockett, Hercules, Martinez, Oleum, Pinole, Rodeo, Selby and Tormey.